kemorsky/Strajkexamination/README.md

  - It should display my active booking details correctly.

- - It should call setConfirmation and navigate back when Sweet, lets go! button is clicked.
+ - It should call upon setConfirmation and navigate back when the Sweet, lets go! button is clicked.

  - It should display inga bookning gjord! when there are no active bookings.